Los Angeles Dodgers minor league players: Jared Karros

 Jared Cayden Karros (born November 16, 2000) is an American professional baseball pitcher in the Los Angeles Dodgers organization.

-The son of former Major League player Eric Karros, he attended Mira Costa High School in Manhattan Beach and was named the Bay League Pitcher of the Year as a senior, while posting a 7–3 record and 0.86 ERA.
+Karros attended Mira Costa High School in Manhattan Beach and was named the Bay League Pitcher of the Year as a senior, while posting a 7–3 record and 0.86 ERA.
 He went to college at University of California, Los Angeles (UCLA) and played for the Bruins baseball team.
 He was the team's opening day starter as a Sophomore in 2021 but only pitched in seven games because of a back injury, which also kept him from playing as a junior the following year.
 Despite the injuries, Karros was drafted by the Los Angeles Dodgers in the 16th round of the 2022 Major League Baseball (MLB) draft.

 Karros made his professional debut in the 2023 season for the Rancho Cucamonga Quakes of the Class–A California League, appearing in 19 games (16 starts) with a 3–4 record and 4.97 ERA.
 He was promoted to the High–A Great Lakes Loons of the Midwest League at the end of the season and allowed only one run in 13 innings across three games.
 He returned to Great Lakes to begin the 2024 season and had a 5–0 record and 1.59 ERA in seven starts before a May 17 promotion to the Double–A Tulsa Drillers.
 He struck out nine in five innings in a June 9 start for the Drillers against the Amarillo Sod Poodles.
 He made eight starts for the Drillers, with a 2–1 record and 4.01, despite being inactive for almost three months.

 Karros returned to Tulsa for the 2025 season, where he had a 1–5 record and 6.54 ERA in 12 starts before being sidelined with Tommy John surgery.

-His brother, Kyle, was his teammate at UCLA and was drafted by the Colorado Rockies in the 2023 MLB draft.
+Karros is the son of former major league player Eric Karros.
+His brother, Kyle, was his teammate at UCLA and plays for the Colorado Rockies.